 A 29,419-seat football stadium opened on the Boca Raton campus in October 2011.
 The Florida Department of Tourism estimates game day local economic impact of $1.7 million.
-The Owls athletic program, which will join Conference USA in Fall 2013, features 450 student-athletes competing in 19 Division I sports.
+The Owls athletic program, which will join Conference USA in 2014, features nearly 450 student-athletes competing in 19 Division I sports.

 Florida Atlantic University’s Lifelong Learning Society is one of the largest and most successful programs of its kind in America, with 20,000 members enrolled on the Boca Raton and Jupiter campuses.
 The Lifelong Learning Society offers people of all ages the opportunity to take non-credit courses in a wide variety of fields, ranging from contemporary politics to the arts.

 Florida Atlantic University’s Boca Raton campus is home to the A.D.
 Henderson University School, the Karen Slattery Educational Research Center for Child Development, FAU High School, and the Research Park at Florida Atlantic University.
-The John D. MacArthur Campus at Jupiter has the distinction of hosting two international research giants, the Max Planck Florida Institute for Neuroscience and Scripps Florida, a division of The Scripps Research Institute.
+The John D. MacArthur Campus at Jupiter includes the Harriet L. Wilkes Honors College, which offers students a liberal arts and sciences education of the highest intellectual and scholarly standard.
+The Jupiter campus also has the distinction of hosting two international research giants, the Max Planck Florida Institute for Neuroscience and Scripps Florida, a division of The Scripps Research Institute.

-Florida Atlantic University employs nearly 3,100, including a world-class faculty of 1,600 professors, instructors and adjuncts, and has an annual regional economic impact of $6.3 billion.
+Florida Atlantic University employs more than 3,200, including a world-class faculty of 1,100 professors, instructors and adjuncts, and has an annual regional economic impact of $6.3 billion.